PCC streetcar: Models based on the PCC streetcar

 The only PCC in West Germany was delivered from La Brugeoise to Hamburg in 1951.
 The car was sold to Brussels in 1957.
 Returned to Hamburg in 1995, where it was used as a historical tram in the VVM Schönberger Strand museum.
-In 1999, the tram was sold to the Danish tram museum of Skjoldenaesholm.
+In 1999, the tram was sold to the Danish tram museum of Skjoldenæsholm.

 These trams were used in Poland from 1959 to their retirement in 2012.
 Several remain as maintenance cars, while others have been preserved in museums.
 Konstal 13Ns were not produced under a PCC licence.

 One set of PCC bogies and control equipment was imported into Melbourne circa 1949 and fitted to a modified W class body.
 Additional cars were planned, but never built.
 The single car was numbered 980, and was withdrawn from service in 1971.
 Z Class tram prototype car 1041 was built in 1972 using bogies salvaged from 980.

 Only two of the planned 300 of the PCC A28 type trams had been delivered to Stockholm by ASJ in 1953.
 This was probably due to the withdrawal of the Polish side of the contract in 1946, which primarily stated the delivery not only of the tram wagons, but also 8 locomotives and 44 electric passenger trains by the ASEA company.
 The only ones that were built, based on bogies and the electrical system delivered from the USA.
 They were the first PCCs in Europe equipped with multiple-unit electrical systems and were only used in pairs (no more trams of this type were constructed) on tourist line number 700.
 In 1962, the routes were converted to buses.
 One of the two cars was scrapped, the other one (number 11) is preserved in the Tramway Museum of Malmkoping.

-The TMBT (Tokyo Metropolitan Bureau of Transportation) wanted to modernize its streetcar, so ordered one PCC car to Naniwa Koki Company(later Alna Sharyo Company in Hankyu Hanshin Holdings) in Osaka in 1953.
+The TMBT (Tokyo Metropolitan Bureau of Transportation) wanted to modernize its streetcar, so ordered one PCC car to Naniwa Koki Company (later Alna Sharyo Company in Hankyu Hanshin Holdings) in Osaka in 1953.
 Sumitomo Metal Industries as bogie manufacturer, and Mitsubishi Electric Corporation that had the electric motor licensee from Westinghouse Electric Corporation, also participated in the project.
 The streetcar was completed in 1954 with number 5501.
-The class 5500 was extended with other 6 cars (5502–5507), but these were called no real PCC cars because of their different configuration.
+The class 5500 was extended with other six cars (5502–5507), but these were called no real PCC cars because of their different configuration.